reggiestain/vetromedia-test/README.md

 You are now set to go.

-Run the Currency Converter application on your web server and login with the details below:
+Run the Vetro Media Practical Test application on your web server and register to login with email and password

-Email: reggiestain@gmail.com
-Password: 123456